Malaysia workers seek judicial review of Supermax deal to supply UK health service

 The company, which has supplied millions of rubber gloves to the NHS under an earlier agreement, is among five Malaysian glove makers to have faced a U.S. ban on their products in the last two years due to suspected forced labour practices.

-The British government in November said it had placed an order in July for 135 million gloves at a cost of 7.9 million pounds ($10.70 million).
+The British government in November said it had placed an order in July for 135 million gloves from Supermax at a cost of 7.9 million pounds ($10.70 million).

 ($1 = 0.7383 pounds)

-(Reporting by Liz Lee; Writing by Rozanna Latiff Editing by Ed Davies)
+(Reporting by Liz Lee; Writing by Rozanna Latiff Editing by Ed Davies and Sanjeev Miglani)

 ((rozanna.latiff@thomsonreuters.com; +603 2333 8004; Reuters Messaging: @rozlatiff on Twitter))